If you are planning to use your garden building all year round, you want a high quality log cabin that you can use whatever the weather conditions.

 What material is being used to insulate the log cabin?

 A little fun fact for you.
-It has been said that even NASA has used Polyurethane in their spacecraft!
+It has been said that even NASA has used Polyisocyanurate in their spacecraft!

 During your hunt, you may come across other insulation materials such: rockwool, polystyrene or aluminum bubble wrap.
 These forms of insulators are much lower quality, therefore making the cost of the overall garden room cheaper.